 - All income documentation is required to be retained as a document upload to the HE+ System.
-Additional application related documents that require upload to the HE+ System include: - Zero Income Form(s) - Paper applications - Certification Page (signed by customer and worker) - o Authorization of Representation forms, when applicable - Non-HE+ System-generated Incomplete Forms/Letters
+See Section 2.3.5.4 Document Upload. - Additional application related documents that require upload to the HE+ System include: - Zero Income Form(s) - Paper applications - Certification Page (signed by customer and worker) - Authorization of Representation forms, when applicable - Non-HE+ System-generated Incomplete Forms/Letters